Microsoft-TrainingKits/HOL-Windows8NotificationsHTMLJS/HOL.md

 -	 Use the Windows Azure Management Portal to create storage accounts and web site components.
 -	Use the WNS and Live Connect Portal to request credentials for use with WNS.
 -	Deploy a web site using Web Deploy.
--	Configure a Windows Metro Style client to receive notifications.
+-	Configure a Windows 8 Style UI client to receive notifications.
 -	Test sending notifications to your client app via WNS using the Windows Azure Toolkit for Windows 8 portal.

 If you would like the full codebase for the **Notification App Server** to update for your own applications please download the **Windows Azure Training Kit for Windows 8** (http://watwindows8.codeplex.com).